“To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.” (1 Peter 1:4)

 Our heavenly inheritance, among other things, is an “eternal inheritance” (Hebrews 9:15), held jointly with Christ (Romans 8:17) and “all them which are sanctified” (Acts 20:32).
 We who are born again “by the resurrection of Jesus Christ from the dead” and “kept by the power of God” (1 Peter 1:3, 5) find such an inheritance described in today’s verse.

 First, we notice that our inheritance is incorruptible, or undecaying, immortal.
-Note how the same word is used in verse 23, "Being born again, not of corruptible seed, but of incorruptible, by the word of God.”
-Therefore "lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt” (Matthew 6:20).
+Note how the same word is used in verse 23: “Being born again, not of corruptible seed, but of incorruptible, by the word of God.”
+Therefore, “lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt” (Matthew 6:20).

 Second, it is undefiled, pure, uncontaminated by sin.
-Remember, Christ is “holy, harmless, undefiled, separate from sinners” (Hebrews 7:26) and so, evidently, is our inheritance.
+Remember, Christ is “holy, harmless, undefiled, separate from sinners” (Hebrews 7:26), and so, evidently, is our inheritance.

-Lastly, our inheritance is reserved in heaven for us.
-Christ prayed, “Holy Father, keep |same word| through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
+Lastly, our inheritance is reserved in heaven.
+Christ prayed, “Holy Father, keep [same word] through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
 Surely our inheritance is as secure as we are, guarded by none other than the all-powerful guard.

 So, we see that our inheritance cannot die, cannot be tainted by sin, will never fade, and cannot be lost.
 “I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” (2 Timothy 1:12).
 JDM